jpiironen/jpiironen.github.io/publications.markdown

 &#11088; The thesis won two awards:

-<i>Best doctoral thesis of year 2019 in the field of computer science, awarded by the Finnish Society for Computer Science Research (Tietotekniikan tutkimussäätiö)</i>.
+<i>Best doctoral thesis of year 2019 in the field of computer science, awarded by the Finnish Society for Computer Science (Tietotekniikan tutkimussäätiö)</i>.

 <i>Among the top 10% of doctoral dissertations in Aalto University School of Science in 2019, judged by their academic quality, originality, and impact.</i>